samaronybarros/data-structures/README.md

 ###### Description

-Removes an element to the Stack.
+Removes an element from the Stack.

 ##### peek